 Leviticus 23:3 His Sabbath is given as a “convocation in all your dwellings.”

-Numbers 15:29-36 A man purposefully “thumbed his nose” at God, defiantly gathering wood on His Sabbath – God didn’t put up with him.
+Numbers 15:29-36 A man purposefully “thumbs his nose” at God, defiantly gathering wood on His Sabbath – God doesn’t put up with him.

 Deuteronomy 5:12-15 His Sabbath is a remembrance of deliverance from Egypt.